broeneatsdinner/Dinner-Lab-Wiki/Error-and-Exception-Handeling.md

 * `errorHandler()`

     This method is called by PHP when non-fatal errors occur.
     Depending on APPLICATION_ENVIRONMENT and error severity, it will log errors, email errors, and/or display nice error page to user.
 * `catchException()`

     This method is called by PHP when an uncaught exception is thrown.
     Depending on Exception severity, will log exception, mail exception, and/or display nice error page to user.
 * `setErrorHandler($errorTypes)`

-Registers `errorHandler()` and `catchException()` with PHP. $errorType is bitmask of PHP error types to handle with registered handler.
+    Registers `errorHandler()` and `catchException()` with PHP. `$errorTypes` is bitmask of PHP error types to handle with registered handler.
 By default is set to E_ALL.
-* `shutdownFunction`
+* `shutdownFunction()`

     This method is called by PHP after a script finishes execution, including when a fatal error occurs.
 This method will detect fatal errors in production and do a header redirect to a static error html page if they occur.
 It also logs and emails these errors.

 * `registerShutdownFunction()`

-Registers `shutdownFunction` with PHP.
+    Registers `shutdownFunction()` with PHP.

 #### Throwing Exceptions
+To throw an exception, create a new `DinnerLabException` object with the following parameters and throw it.

 Here's an example exception from `DatabaseFactory->getConnection()`:
 ```
 $this->database = new mysqli($dbhost, $dbuser, $dbpassword, $dbname);